 The Ultimate Guide to Edible Wild and Garden Flowers UK

 Allium family: All members of the Allium family are edible.
 The tastes range from mild onion and leek to strong onions and garlic.
-The flowers tend to have a stronger flavour than the leaves and the young-developing seed heads are even stronger.
+Growing in the wild and planted in some gardens, the flowers tend to have a stronger flavour than the leaves and the young-developing seed heads are even stronger.
 You can eat the leaves and flowers in a salad and the leaves can also be cooked in a soup for flavouring.
 The flowers are delicious on Wild Garlic in particular!

 Angelica: Depending on the variety, flower range from pale lavender-blue to deep rose.
 It has a flavour similar to liquorice.
 Angelica is valued culinary from the seeds and stems, which are candied and used in liqueurs, to the young leaves and shoots, which can be added to a green salad.
 Because of its celery-like flavour, Angelica has a natural affinity with fish.